Denny-Lin/DDK_flappy_dora/README.md

 # DDK_flappy_dora
-* It is an Java game inspired by the game of flappy bird.
+* It is an Android game inspired by the game of flappy bird.
 * I made this game by myself step by step with no teacher.
 * So I got the highest score in this class when I was studying at University.
 <br><br/>